OpenSAGE/opensage.github.io/posts/roads_how_boring/part_1_taking_stock.md

 ---
-slug: "the-way-is-the-goal-part-1-taking-stock"
+slug: "roads-how-boring-part-1-taking-stock"
-title: "The way is the goal - part 1: Taking stock"
+title: "Roads?
+How boring!
+Part 1: Taking stock"
 summary: "Part 1 of the series about rendering the roads in SAGE maps: Exploring the different road types"
 author: "Daniel Sklenitzka"
 date: "2020-01-31"